-You do not have to receive treatment for your condition, although without treatment, these diseases can lead to further vision loss and blindness, sometimes very quickly.
+You do not have to receive treatment for your condition but without treatment, these diseases can lead to further vision loss and blindness, sometimes very quickly.
 Other forms of treatment are available.
-At present, there are three FDA-approved treatments for neovascular age-related macular degeneration: photodynamic therapy with a drug called Visudyne and injection into the eye of two other VEGF inhibitors drugs called Macugen and Lucentis.
+At present, there are several other FDA-approved treatments for wet age-related macular degeneration: photodynamic therapy with a drug called Visudyne and injection into the eye of other VEGF inhibitors drugs called Eylea, Macugen and Lucentis.

 Complications when Avastin is given to patients with cancer

-Patients who experienced these complications not only had metastatic colon cancer, but were also given 400 times the dose you will be given, at more frequent intervals, and in a way (through an intravenous infusion) that spread the drug throughout their bodies.
+Patients who experienced these complications not only had colon cancer, but were also given 400 times the dose typically given in the eye.
+Also, cancer patients receive treatments at more frequent intervals, and in a way (intravenous) that spread the drug throughout their bodies.

 Ophthalmologists believe that the risk of these complications for patients with eye conditions is low.
-Patients receiving Avastin for eye conditions are healthier than the cancer patients, and receive a significantly smaller dose, delivered only to the cavity of their eye.
-While there are no FDA-approved studies about the use of Avastin in the eye that prove it is safe and effective, there are ongoing clinical trials of a similar drug as well as studies of patients receiving Avastin “off-label.”
-One study of patients who received Avastin through an intravenous infusion reported only a mild elevation in blood pressure.
-Another study of patients treated like you will be with intravitreal Avastin (that is, Avastin injected into the eye) did not have these elevations or the other serious problems seen in the patients with cancer.
+On average, patients who receive Avastin for eye conditions are typically healthier than the cancer patients, and receive a significantly smaller dose only inside their eye.
+There are ongoing clinical trials of similar drugs as well as studies of patients getting Avastin “off-label.”
+One study of patients treated with Avastin intravenously reported only a mild elevation in blood pressure.
+Another study of patients treated with intravitreal Avastin (Bevacizumab injected into the eye) did not have these elevations or the other serious problems seen in the patients with cancer.

-Your condition may not get better or may become worse.
-Any or all of these complications may cause decreased vision and/or have a possibility of causing legal blindness.
-Additional procedures may be needed to treat these complications.
-During the follow up visits or phone calls, you will be checked for possible side effects and the results will be discussed with you.
+Your condition may not get better or may even become worse.
+Any or all of these complications may cause a decrease in vision and/or legal blindness.
+Treating these complications could require additional procedures.
+During the follow up visits or phone calls, your doctor or eye technician will discuss possible side effects.

 Any medication has the potential to cause allergic reactions in a small number of people.
-Symptoms of an allergic reaction can include a rash, hives, itching, shortness of breath, and rarely death.
+Symptoms of an allergic reaction can include a rash, hives, itching, shortness of breath, and rarely, death (extremely rare).
 In general, allergic reactions to medicines are more likely to occur in people who have allergies to other drugs, foods, or things in the environment, such as dust or grass.
 If you have allergies to other medicines, foods, or other things in the environment, or if you have asthma, you should let Dr. Deupree or his staff know.